-STATE NAME OF PROGRAM - ELIGIBLE IMMIGRANTS California California Work Opportunity and Responsibility to Kids Program (CalWORKs) "Qualified" immigrants, PRUCOLs, survivors of trafficking, U visa applicants, and U visa holders.
+STATE Name of Program - Eligible Immigrants California California Work Opportunity and Responsibility to Kids Program (CalWORKs) "Qualified" immigrants, PRUCOLs, survivors of trafficking, U visa applicants, and U visa holders.
 Eligibility for this program may be affected by deeming.
 Connecticut Temporary Family Assistance "Qualified" immigrants who have resided in the U.S. for less than five years.
 Must pursue citizenship unless the immigrant has a medical condition or language barriers, is a victim of domestic violence or is a person with mental retardation.
 Eligibility for this program may be affected by deeming.
 Georgia Temporary Assistance for Needy Families (TANF) "Qualified" immigrants, regardless of their date of entry into the U.S. Hawaii Temporary Assistance for Other Needy Families (TAONF) "Qualified" immigrants and other lawfully present noncitizens.
-Illinois Temporary Assistance for Needy Families (TANF) "Qualified" abused immigrants, regardless of their date of entry into the United States.
-Individuals and derivative family members who have filed or are preparing to file an application for T or U status or asylum; terminates if have not filed application within one year (with limited exceptions) or if application finally denied. lowa Family Investment Program Abused immigrants who are: (1) lawful permanent residents or conditional permanent residents, (2) asylum applicants, or (3) have approved or pending visa petitions that set forth a prima facie case for relief under the Violence Against Women Act, or an I-130 visa petition filed by a spouse or parent, are eligible regardless of their date of entry into the U.S. Parents and children of abused immigrants also are eligible.
+Illinois Cash Assistance Individuals and derivative family members who have filed an application for T or U status or asylum; terminates if application for status is finally denied.
+Does not include individuals who are preparing to file an application for T or U status or asylum unless application for assistance was filed submitted June 5, 2024. lowa Family Investment Program Abused immigrants who are: (1) lawful permanent residents or conditional permanent residents, (2) asylum applicants, or (3) have approved or pending visa petitions that set forth a prima facie case for relief under the Violence Against Women Act, or an I-130 visa petition filed by a spouse or parent, are eligible regardless of their date of entry into the U.S. Parents and children of abused immigrants also are eligible.
 Maine Temporary Assistance for Needy Families and Parents as Scholars "Qualified" immigrants and PRUCOLs.
 Eligibility for this program may be affected by deeming.
 Individuals applying after July 1, 2011, must meet hardship criteria in order to qualify, which shall include exceptions for seniors, persons with disabilities, survivors of domestic violence, individuals who are waiting for employment authorization, and individuals granted work authorization who are seeking employment.
 Maryland Family Investment Program (FIP) (cash assistance component of FIP is called Temporary Cash Assistance (TCA)) "Qualified" immigrants and lawfully present immigrants.
 Eligibility for this program may be affected by deeming.

-This table was last systematically updated in Aug.
+^{} This table was last systematically updated in Aug.
 2011.
 Since then, it has been updated as follows.
 Entries revised: New York (Apr.
 2012); California and Maine (Mar.
 2016); Illinois (Aug.
 2016); Maine (July 2019); Hawaii and Wisconsin (May 2023).
 Entries/rows added: Hawaii (Aug.
 2015); Georgia and Rhode Island (Mar.
-2016); Washington (April 2020); Massachusetts (May 2023).
+2016); Washington (April 2020); Massachusetts (May 2023); Illinois (June 2024).